Automattic/jetpack/readme.txt

 * General: We solved an issue that arised when using the Front End Editor feature plugin.
 A fatal error wass thrown due to us assuming the `enter_title_here` filter would only run within wp-admin.
 * General: Fixed a compatibility problem between WordPress TinyMCE and Jetpack Markdown when visiting the WordPress Dashboard.
 * Lazy Images: Fixed behaviour for when JavaScript is disabled.
+* Markdown: We fixed the naming of the class used for code blocks that specify a language.
 * Sitemap: We fixed the format of the date shown for videos on the video sitemap.
 * Stats: We fixed the width of the Stats page for wide screens.